transcending1/Review/admin/subpage/modules/module_doc/SVM Regression.md

 ### 4.degree
-+ Description

-Degree of the polynomial kernel function ('poly').
-Ignored by all other kernels.
+"Degree of the polynomial kernel function ('poly'). \n                    Ignored by all other kernels."

 | Category | Default Value | Is Required | Selector Model | Selector Super Field |
 | --- | --- | --- | --- | --- |